oracle/pgql-lang/pages/pgql-1.2-spec.md

 PGQL 1.2 is a superset of PGQL 1.1.
 There are no changes to existing syntax, only additions.

 {% include note.html content="The following products or tools are fully backwards compatible by accepting both PGQL 1.0, PGQL 1.1, and PGQL 1.2 queries: Oracle Spatial and Graph, Oracle Big Data Spatial and Graph, PGX." %}

+## A note on the Grammar

+This document contains a complete grammar definition of PGQL, spread throughout the different sections.
+There is a single entry point into the grammar: `<Query>`.

+## Document Outline

+ - [Introduction](#introduction) contains a changelog, a note on the grammar, and this outline.
+ - [Graph Pattern Matching](#graph-pattern-matching) introduces the basic concepts of graph querying.
+ - [Grouping and Aggregation](#grouping-and-aggregation) describes the mechanism to group and aggregate results.
+ - [Sorting and Row Limiting](#sorting-and-row-limiting) describes the ability to sort and paginate results.
+ - [Variable-Length Paths](#variable-length-paths) introduces the constructs for testing for the existence of paths between pairs of vertices (i.e. "reachability testing") as well as for retrieving shortest paths between pairs of vertices.
+ - [Functions and Expressions](#functions-and-expressions) describes the supported data types and corresponding functions and operations.
+ - [Subqueries](#subqueries) describes the syntax and semantics of subqueries for creating more complex queries that nest other queries.
+ - [Other Syntactic rules](#other-syntactic-rules) describes additional syntactic rules that are not covered by the other sections, such as syntax for identifiers and comments.

 # Graph Pattern Matching